rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 Create an OpenCL program from binary, with embedded binary
 -----------------------------------------------------------

-For this OpenCL program build scenario, offline compilation is again used, but an option is given to the offline compiler :command:`clocl` to instruct it to create a text based file that can be used as a header file rather than a binary out file.
+For this OpenCL program build scenario, off-line compilation is again used, but an option is given to the off-line compiler :command:`clocl` to instruct it to create a text based file that can be used as a header file rather than a binary out file.
 The text file is simply the binary data in an initialized char array.
 Invoking clocl like this: :command:`clocl -t kernel.cl` will compile